DefGuard/docs/community-features/setting-up-your-instance/README.md

 - VPN gateway server: retrieves configuration from core and configures VPN interfaces on the gateway server
 - TODO: provisioning station (optional)

-Use your prefered method to deploy Defguard core service
+Use your preferred method to deploy Defguard core service

 - [Docker Compose](docker-compose.md)
 - [Kubernetes](kubernetes.md)